KlausPopp/Moddy/README.rst

 Moddy comes with an interactive viewer for sequence diagrams where you can dynamically adjust the time scale:

-Screenshot of Moddy Interactive Viewer Screenshot, or see `Online Viewer Demo <https://klauspopp.github.io/Moddy/_static/2_sergw.html>`.
+Here is a screenshot of Moddy Interactive Viewer,
+better see `Online Viewer Demo <https://klauspopp.github.io/Moddy/_static/2_sergw.html>`.

 .. figure:: docs/ModdyIaViewerScreenShot.jpg